View app notifications on Mac

 Notifications from some apps, such as Calendar or Reminders, can be time sensitive; for other apps, such as Home, they can be critical.
 The first time you receive a time-sensitive or critical notification, you’re asked to allow or not allow these notifications when a Focus is active.

-Your choices are saved in Notifications preferences, which you can change at any time.
-See Change Notifications preferences.
+Your choices are saved in Notifications settings, which you can change at any time.
+See Change Notifications settings.

 Tip: If you need to minimize distractions by silencing all notifications—or allowing only certain notifications to appear—use a Focus, such as Do Not Disturb or Work.
 See Set up a Focus.